 About the Classicism

 Classicism was a philosophical and intellectual movement that emerged during the seventeenth century as a prelude to the exaggerated and highly charged aesthetics of the baroque.
 The complex, almost implausible forms were put aside and replaced by simpler forms, inspired by Rome and Greece.
-The sober, harmonious and simple style was the norm at that time.
+The sober, harmonious, and simple style was the norm at that time.

-Between the most outstanding events is the apogee of the French revolution led by Napoleon Bonapart during the year 1789, but it wasn’t until the romanticism (XVIII century) when it reached its highest peak.
-Within the social sphere, the bourgeoisie began to take shape in the different social strata, to which those who had sufficient capital to enter into it, also those who enjoyed a certain popularity within society had a place within this new elite.
+Among the most outstanding events is the apogee of the French revolution led by Napoleon Bonapart during the year 1789, but it wasn’t until the romanticism (XVIII century) when it reached its highest peak.
+Within the social sphere, the bourgeoisie began to take shape in the different social strata, to which those who had sufficient capital to enter into it, also those who enjoyed certain popularity within society had a place within this new elite.

 The plastic arts, as is well known, were always at the forefront in guiding the new trends being imitated later by the architecture adopting and adapting to the ideas imposed by it, which were subsequently applied to music, during all periods this sequence was followed.
 However, during classicism this norm was not followed, since the “going back” concept from the forms of Greece and Rome turned out to be a bit short for the composers of that time, since there was no precedent of how Greek and Roman music were conceived, for which the simplicity was assumed, completely discarding the artificial complexity of Baroque polyphony, thus beginning the creation and study of classical harmony as it is known today.